ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 ![MO](assets/Mo_diagram.svg){: style="width:250px" align=right}

 In this case, we have a system with two interacting oxygen atoms.
-Each oxygen has 8 electrons in total, with the configuration `1s2 2s2 2p4` (the 1s orbital will be contained within the pseudopotential for the DFT calculations done here, so you will have 6 electrons from each oxygen atom).
+Each oxygen has 8 electrons in total, with the configuration `1s2 2s2 2p4`, the 1s orbital will be contained within the pseudopotential for the DFT calculations done here, so you will have 6 electrons from each oxygen atom.

 For a single oxygen, from Hund's rule the three p-orbitals should be filled singly before being filled in pairs, so that one of the p-orbitals will have two electrons, and the other two should have one each.
 However, if we assume doubly occupied orbitals, we'll have the two p-orbitals with two electrons and one that is empty.
 This means a calculation where we assume a set of doubly occupied bands will have trouble converging to the ground state of the system.

 For the molecule the situation is similar, but the s and p-orbitals from each atom combine to form bonding and anti-bonding $\sigma$ and $\pi$ orbitals.

 The directory `01_O2` contains an input file to calculate the total energy of the system at the measured bond length.
-Here the calculation has been set up exactly as you've seen in the past (i.e., assuming doubly degenerate band occupation without smearing or spin polarization:
+Here the calculation has been set up exactly as you've seen in the past (i.e., assuming doubly degenerate band occupation without smearing or spin polarization):

 ```python
  &CONTROL